ARRYTHEBEAST/HandsOnMachineLearningStudy/Chapter 2/Chapter2_notes.md

 > 4. Inspection:
 > It can access the estimator's hyperparameters and parameters via public instance variables with an underscore suffix.

+#### SimpleImputer
+This is called from scikit-learn it is a transformer cum estimator. the ```fit()``` function is called  to calulate the median or anything according to the 'strategy' that is being used.
+Then the imputer will impute values in the empty places.

+#### OneHotEncoder
+This is used to encode categorical data and convert it to a machine that algo can understand.

+#### OneHotEncoder vs Ordinal Encoder

+#### OneHotEncoder vs pd.getDummies()

+### Feature Scaling

+This brings all the numerical attributes to a simmilar scale so that the ML model wont prefer one attribute just becaues it has a higher numerical value.